mondoo/Clove/Scape/Scape.Membrane/README.md

-Membrane is a C++/CLR library to expose key parts of Garlic to Scape which is written in C#
+Membrane is a C++ library that wraps Stem in a C like way.
+Allowing C# to call it's functions in a /P:invoke style